mbulhakov/krusty/README.md

 ### What
 Yet another TG bot.
 Does a few tricks:
 - Checks hot words in the message => sends a media as a response (voice, video, picture) with a specific chance.
+The hot words are named tags in code and can be either plain words or regexp patterns.
 - Checks forwarded posts from TG channels on duplication => sends a media as a response (voice, video, picture).

 Works in supergroups.